top of page

 If you signed up to serve as a volunteer on regatta day, be sure to sign in at the boat ramp before going to the grandstand.
 This signup station is staffed by VASRA.

 Before you travel to the grandstand, you may want to stop near the boathouse to enjoy the spectacle as hundreds of rowers carry their boats to the water.
-If you hear someone shout "heads up", that means a boat is coming through, so move out of the way.
+If you hear someone shout "heads up," that means a boat is coming through, so move out of the way.
 The boats are heavy, hard to maneuver, and expensive to repair.

 On race days, you can avoid the walk by paying a nominal fee for the shuttle to the Grandstand that runs from the parking lot inside the main gate.
+All shuttles stop and load with the passenger door adjacent to the woods in the “C” lot.
+There are signs indicating where the buses stop.
+Please do not wait in the road.
+It will prevent all the shuttles from being able to move forward.

 The Grandstand